 - Tomofusa I, Toshihiko S, Shiro T, Satoru F. Resistance Training Improves Insulin Sensitivity in NIDDM Subjects Without Altering Maximal Oxygen Uptake.
 Diabetes Care.
 1998;21: 1353-1355. ↩

-How To Control Hunger: 7 Tips,
+How To Control Hunger: 7 Best Tips For Controlling Hunger,